aberloro/School_District_Analysis/README.md

 # School_District_Analysis
 ## Overview
 Our client, Maria, had asked for an analysis of school performance in her district to help inform future decisions on spending, class size, and school type.
-The school board has found evidence of academic dishonesty in the math and reading scores of 9th graders at Thomas High School (THS).
+The school board has subsequently found evidence of academic dishonesty in the math and reading scores of 9th graders at Thomas High School (THS).
 The purose of this analysis is to clean the original data of any potentially dishonest scores and re-submit the analysis, highlighting any changes in the output after cleaning the data.

 ### Deliverables
- 1. Replace Thomas High School (THS) reading and math scores for the 9th graders with NaN.
+ - Replace Thomas High School (THS) reading and math scores for the 9th graders with NaN
- 2. Create a District Summary that shows:
+ - District Summary
-     - The total number of schools and students
-     - The total budget
-     - Average math and reading scores
-     - The percent of students passing math and reading
-     - The percent of overall students passing
- 4. Create a School Summary that shows the following per school:
-     - The type of school (distrct or charter)
-     - The student population
-     - The school budget and per student budget
-     - Average math and reading scores
-     - Percent of students passing math and reading
-     - Percent of overall students passing
+ - School Summary
- 5. Top 5 and bottom 5 performaing schools based on overall passing rate
+ - Top 5 and bottom 5 performaing schools based on overall passing rate
- 6. Average math scores by grade level from each school
- 7. Average reading scores by grade level from each school
+ - Average math and reading scores by grade level from each school
- 8. Average scores and percent passing by budget, by school size, and by school type
+ - Average scores and percent passing by budget, by school size, and by school type

 ## Results